Happiness can be defined as a state of well-being characterized by emotions ranging from satisfaction to intense joy.

-- So, find that physical activity that motivates you to exercise regularly, try to save money (having money at the end of the month is your reward), and learn how to cook delicious and healthy food.
+- So, find that physical activity that motivates you to exercise regularly, try to save money (having cash at the end of the month is your reward), and learn how to cook delicious and healthy food.

-It is active during childbirth and physical contact, and has been found to cause behavioral and physiological effects “such as maternal, sexual and social behaviors.”
+It is active during childbirth and physical contact and has been found to cause behavioral and physiological effects “such as maternal, sexual and social behaviors.”
 In other words, it facilitates social interaction and (for the most part) is associated with positive social behavior.

 Due to the significant correlation between social bonding and life satisfaction, then, in fact, oxytocin levels could lead to a happier life.

-Because oxytocin levels increase with breast and infant breastfeeding, cuddling, sexual intercourse, orgasm, and general skin-to-skin contact, it is often referred to as the “cuddle hormone” or the “bonding hormone.” ».
+Because oxytocin levels increase with breast and infant breastfeeding, cuddling, sexual intercourse, orgasm, and general skin-to-skin contact, it is often referred to as the “cuddle hormone” or the “bonding hormone.”.»

-In fact, some studies have shown that an increase in oxytocin also increases confidence.
+Some studies have shown that an increase in oxytocin also increases confidence.